Governor Dickson urges PDP leaders to focus on 2019 | TODAY.NG

 In his reaction, Dokpesi assured Dickson and the members of the committee of his determination to sustain his continuous support for the PDP.

-He stressed that he would not withdraw his support from the party as a result of the events of Saturday 9 December Convention, which produced Chief Uche Secondus as National Chairman.
+He stressed that he would not withdraw his support from the party as a result of the events of the December 9 convention, which produced Uche Secondus as the National Chairman.

 Dokpesi recalled his pre-convention position that the outcome of the convention would be accepted since being Chairman was not a do or die affair.